Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Scalarization and general couplings

+where the $m^{2}_\text{eff}(r)$ is the effective mass squared and given by $m^2_{\text{eff}}(r) = - \partial_{\phi}^2 f(\phi_\infty)\, \mathcal{G}(r)$.
 Since $ \mathcal{G}(r) > 0 $ outside the event horizon of a Schwarzschild spacetime, the sign of $ m^2_{\text{eff}} $ is determined by the second derivative of the coupling function.
 When this quantity is positive, $\partial_{\phi}^2 f(\phi_\infty) > 0$, the scalar perturbation becomes tachyonic and grows dynamically, indicating the onset of spontaneous scalarization and the formation of a nontrivial scalar configuration.
-A particular coupling in EsGB admits spontaneous scalarization when the following two conditions are simultaneously satisfied: \begin{enumerate} \item The scalar-free background must solve the field equations,
+A particular coupling in EsGB admits spontaneous scalarization when the following two conditions are simultaneously satisfied: \begin{enumerate} \item The scalar background must solve the field equations,

 \item The trivial configuration must be unstable under scalar perturbations,